ivlovric/neolink/README.md

 - Motion Detection
 - Paused Streams (when no rtsp client or no motion detected)
 - Save a still image to disk
+- H.265 to H.264 video transcoding (for HomeKit/NVR compatibility)

 **Minor Features**: